-Poetry New Zealand Series
+Poetry Aotearoa Series

 It presents the work of talented newcomers and developing writers as well as that of established leaders in the field.